ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Write a procedure for every clause

-Hire a full-time quality department (unless required by complexity)
+Hire a full-time quality department (unless scale requires it)

 Generate unnecessary forms